 Now if you shall not undertake this dharmic engagement, then having avoided your swadharma and glory, you shall incur evil (2:33).

 Sanskrit words have many meanings, and it is good to consider all of them, since the sages packed their words with many relevant aspects.

-The word Sargeant translates as “evil” is papam, which is often translated as “sin,” but it means demerit–as opposed to merit (punyam).
+The word translated “evil” is papam, which is often translated as “sin,” but it means demerit–as opposed to merit (punyam).
 We can think of it as dirt or dust that obscures a pane of glass or a mirror.
 It in no ways means something that God has forbidden or which he “hates.”
 Rather, it is a self-injury that inhibits and limits us.
 It is a bond that takes away our freedom.
 Consequently, we are free to choose which we want, otherwise we will be only servants and slaves.
 Only those who are free to be foolish have the freedom to be wise.
-This is the basis of the “live and let live” attitude of the East that so infuriates the missionary from the West.
+This is the basis of the “live and let live” attitude of the East that so frustrates the missionary from the West.

 If we turn away from this holy conflict we will be denying our nature and betraying and disgracing no one but ourselves.